Employer Insights

 • A statement that an employer may not require or coerce an employee to enter into a non-disclosure or non-disparagement agreement

-• An explanation that an employee claiming to be aggrieved by prohibited conduct may voluntarily request to enter a settlement, separation, or severance agreement that contains a nondisclosure, non-disparagement, or no-rehire provision (only if the employee has at least seven days to revoke the agreement after signing)
+• A severance agreement that contains either a nondisclosure, non-disparagement, or no-rehire provision (the employee will have at least seven days to revoke the agreement after signing)

 • A statement that advises employers and employees to document any incidents of prohibited conduct